JuliaEarth/GeoStats.jl/README.md

 This package is in its initial development, and currently only contains Kriging estimation methods.
 More features will be added as the Julia type system matures.

+# Project goals

+- Design a comprehensive framework for geostatistics (or spatial statistics) in a modern programming language.
+- Address the lack of a platform for scientific comparison of different geostatistical algorithms in the literature.
+- Exploit modern hardware aggressively, including GPUs and computer clusters.
+- Educate people outside of the field about the existence of geostatistics.

 ### Related packages

 - [GaussianProcesses.jl](https://github.com/STOR-i/GaussianProcesses.jl) &mdash; Gaussian processes